-10 Mascaras That Will Not Clump (No Matter What)
+12 Clump-Free Mascaras That Won’t Let You Down

 Urban Decay Perversion

-This brand new mascara ($22, urbandecay.com) just hit the market, and it's so good it's almost perverse.
+This mascara is so good it's almost perverse.
 The formula both lengthens and volumizes, but it goes on so smoothly you never have to worry about it clumping or sticking, no matter how many coats you apply.

 L'Oréal Voluminous Butterfly Mascara

 We love a unique mascara wand, but sometimes it's more of a gimmick than anything else.
-Thankfully that's not the case with L'Oréal's latest ($8.99, ulta.com).
+Thankfully that's not the case with L'Oréal's latest.
 The brush is angled in such a way that it lifts the outer corner of lashes, so you get a beautiful eye-opening effect with all of the flutter you want for your lashes and none of the clumping.

 CoverGirl Lash Blast

-The firm bristles on this mascara wand ($6.29, target.com) ensure you get separated lashes every single time.
+The firm bristles on this mascara wand ensure you get separated lashes every single time.
 Not bad for a drugstore find!

 Lancôme Hypnôse Star

-This Lancôme mascara ($27.50, sephora.com) has a super silky formula, so no matter how many times you run it through your lashes, they never stick together.
+This Lancôme mascara has a super silky formula, so no matter how many times you run it through your lashes, they never stick together.

 Maybelline Pumped Up Colassal

 Big lashes don't have to mean big clumps.
-This mascara ($6.99, ulta.com) may come with an extra fat brush, but the great formula is what keeps lashes from clumping up.
+This mascara may come with an extra fat brush, but the great formula is what keeps lashes from clumping up.

 It Cosmetics Tightline Full Lash Length Black Mascara Primer